5 Cancer-Fighting Ingredients You Should Put In Your Morning Smoothie

 Kale

-Kale contains fiber which is rich in galactose, known to bind to damaging agents in the intestine to help flush them out of the body.
-Kale is high in antioxidants, which remove free radicals from the body and helps to absorb iron and promote heart health.
+Kale is rich in fiber, which may support digestive health.
+It is high in antioxidants, which remove free radicals from the body and helps to absorb iron and promote heart health.

 Glucosinolates are also abundant in kale – when glucosinolates are broken down by the body, they stimulate cell deaths in tumors.